halcy/Mastodon.py/docs/index.rst

     # Returns
     {
-     'text_url': The display text for the media (what shows up in toots) 'preview_url': The URL for the media preview on Amazon S3 'type': Media type, EG 'image'
+     'text_url': The display text for the media (what shows up in toots) 'preview_url': The URL for the media preview 'type': Media type, EG 'image'
-     'url': The URL for the media on Amazon S3
+     'url': The URL for the media
     }

 .. _Mastodon: https://github.com/Gargron/mastodon